The Civil Law and Contracts unit prepares, reviews and negotiates agreements between KTH and companies, organizations, and authorities.

 A project description (for example, in the form of a description of work) should always form the basis of a collaborative agreement or assignment.
 The project description should clearly indicate and define the work to be performed, how it should be performed, who will do what tasks, according to what schedule, what costs, and how the reporting should take place, etc.

-Once the Legal Department has received the information needed, we will immediately begin our work with the review or establishment of the agreement and contact the other parties for negotiation.
-During the course of the proceedings, project-responsible researchers are often contacted for additional information about the project, the results that may be generated, etc. Contact may also need to be taken with administrative staff and with the decision-maker (which may be the Head of the School, Head of the Research Office, or Vice-Rector for Research, depending on the agreement).
+Once the Civil Law and Contracts unit has received the information needed, we will immediately begin our work with the review or establishment of the agreement and contact the other parties for negotiation.
+During the course of the proceedings, researchers in charge of projects are often contacted for additional information about the project, the results that may be generated, etc. Contact may also need to be taken with administrative staff and with the decision-maker (which may be the Head of the School, Head of the Research Support Office, or Vice President for Research, depending on the agreement).
 As a researcher, you will be informed about the contract management.

 When participating in research projects where KTH may grant use rights to other project partners, each participating researcher must sign a research agreement.
 Project-responsible researchers are responsible for signing all such research researchers.
 The person who has a delegation to sign the project agreement is responsible for ensuring that project-responsible researchers have signed a research agreement before executing the project agreement.
 The various research agreements can be found here; Forskaravtal projektansvarig (pdf 147 kB), Forskaravtal forskare (pdf 146 kB), Agreement researcher responsible (pdf 141 kB), Agreement specific researcher (pdf 133 kB).